seanstark/sentinel-tools/analytics_rules/readme.md

 ## Features

 - Create multiple scheduled analytics rules from rule templates
-- Filter rule templates on severity, tactics, techniques, and data connectors
+- Filter rule templates on severity, tactics, techniques, tags, datatypes, queries, and data connectors
 - Run in report only mode to output templates based on the filters you defined
 - Create rules from templates in a enabled or disabled state